Baby Learning Activities

 Redirect, Don't Discourage

-Try to figure out what is capturing your little one’s interest, or what skill he’s trying to master, and create a safe and acceptable way for him to explore.
+Try to figure out what is capturing your little baby’s interest, or what skill he’s trying to master, and create a safe and acceptable way for him to explore.
 This will also teach him problem-solving skills, and creative and acceptable ways to do and get what he wants.

 Allow Time for Open-Ended Activities